isomerpages/moe-victoriajc/_culture-of-excellence/Achievements/Class of 2024.md

 <img style="width: 50%;" height="auto" width="100%" alt="" src="/images/2025/Sherwyn.jpg">
 </div>
 <p>Audrey's service leadership shines through her unwavering commitment to
 uplifting others and creating positive change.
-In her role as Head of Welfare in the Students’ Council, Audrey launched “Our Victorian Voices,” a platform that amplified student perspectives and fostered a positive school culture, while creating meaningful change.
+As Head of Welfare in the Students’ Council, Audrey launched “Our Victorian Voices,” a platform that amplified student perspectives and fostered a positive school culture.
 Beyond the Students’ Council, Audrey also served as Cabinet Chair for the Environment Cabinet in the Singapore Model Cabinet 2024 where she led a rigorous research initiative, developing study guides that empowered delegates to engage in thoughtful discussions.
 Her dedication extended to mentoring juniors in the Global Affairs Society, where she inspired confidence and imparted valuable expertise.&nbsp;</p>
 <p>Audrey’s heart for the community was also evident through the Grassroots
 and Governance Programme where she helped residents articulate concerns to statutory boards, ensuring community voices were heard.
 With unwavering